-Fisher Island was a wedge of land with coconut palms and mangroves that sat in Biscayne Bay.
-Miami Beach founder and developer Carl Fisher bought it from Dana Dorsey, South Florida's first black millionaire.
-Fisher, when trying to expand the island and build deep-water docks, experienced quite a bit of push back from the County, which delayed his progress.
-The construction of the Port of Miami served to separate the lush appendage from Miami Beach, creating an entirely distinctive island.
+In the beginning, Fisher Island was a wedge of land with coconut palms and mangroves that sat in Biscayne Bay.
+Miami Beach founder and developer Carl Fisher purchased it from Dana Dorsey, South Florida's first African American millionaire.
+When trying to expand the island and build deep-water docks, progress was delayed as Fisher experienced push back from the County.
+Later, construction of the Port of Miami served to separate the lush appendage from Miami Beach, creating an entirely distinctive island.

 1906 – Government Cut created Fisher Island.

 1918 – Herman B. Walker sold to Dana A. Dorsey (21-acres).